 —Example of using the COEX_TR_SAP for interface B1

-The COEX_MEDIA_SAP defines the interface A between a CE and a WSO.
+The COEX_MEDIA_SAP defines the interface A between a CE and a WSO/GCO.

 An example reference model of a CE describing an example implementation of the interface A inside a base station is shown in Figure 3.

-Typically, the radio interface is implemented in such a way that it provides a management interface for the WSO management entity.
+Typically, the radio interface is implemented in such a way that it provides a management interface for the WSO/GCO management entity.
 In Figure 3, such interface is represented by the PHY_ME_SAP, MAC_ME_SAP, and CS_ME_SAP, corresponding to the physical layer, the Media Access Control (MAC) sublayer, and the convergence sublayer.
 These SAPs can be used to obtain information from the radio interface and to request reconfiguration of the radio interface.
 Correspondingly, the CE can use these SAPs to implement interface A using the COEX_MEDIA_SAP.
-Communication between the radio interface management SAPs PHY_ME_SAP, MAC_ME_SAP, and CS_ME_SAP and the COEX_MEDIA_SAP is done via the WSO management entity.
-The WSO management entity provides the coexistence primitive mapping (CXPM) service.
-The CXPM converts COEX_MEDIA_SAP primitives into WSO-specific management/control primitives.
-A one-to-one mapping is highly desirable to fully support this standard, but feasibility of such an implementation depends on the standard the WSO complies with and the WSO implementation.
+Communication between the radio interface management SAPs PHY_ME_SAP, MAC_ME_SAP, and CS_ME_SAP and the COEX_MEDIA_SAP is done via the WSO/GCO management entity.
+The WSO/GCO management entity provides the coexistence primitive mapping (CXPM) service.
+The CXPM converts COEX_MEDIA_SAP primitives into WSO/GCO-specific management/control primitives.
+A one-to-one mapping is highly desirable to fully support this standard, but feasibility of such an implementation depends on the standard the WSO/GCO complies with and the WSO/GCO implementation.
 The CXPM implementation is out of scope of this standard.

 —Example reference model for the interface A